 Review on Competition Morning

 A light 10-minute review of recently learned words on the morning of competition activates working memory without inducing anxiety.
 Avoid heavy study sessions the night before โ sleep is more valuable than cramming.
+The goal of a morning review is not to learn anything new; it is simply to warm up the words that are already close to mastered so they come to mind quickly and calmly once the competition begins.

 Practice What You've Learned